-- (3) Eighty-five percent of the local license fees provided for in this article and article 46 of this title shall be paid to the department of revenue, which shall transmit said fees to the state treasurer to be credited to the old age pension fund. - (4)(a) Each application for a license provided for in this article and article 46 of this title filed with a local licensing authority shall be accompanied by an application fee in an amount determined by the local licensing authority to cover actual and necessary expenses, subject to the following limitations: - (I) For a new license, not to exceed the following: - (A) On or before July 1, 2008, six hundred twenty-five dollars; - (B) After July 1, 2008, and before July 2, 2009, seven hundred fifty dollars; - (C) After July 1, 2009, and before July 2, 2010, eight hundred seventy-five dollars; - (D) After July 2, 2010, one thousand dollars; - (II) For a transfer of location or ownership, not to exceed the following for each: - (A) On or before July 1, 2008, six hundred twenty-five dollars; - (B) After July 1, 2008, seven hundred fifty dollars; - (III) For a renewal of license, not to exceed the following; except that an expired license renewal fee shall not exceed five hundred dollars: - (A) On or before July 1, 2008, seventy-five dollars; - (B) After July 1, 2008, one hundred dollars; - (IV) For a new license or renewal application for an art gallery permit, not to exceed one hundred dollars. - (b) No fees or charges of any kind, except as provided in this article or article 46 of this title, may be charged by the local licensing authority to the license holder or applicant for the purposes of granting or renewing a license or transferring ownership or location of a license. - (5) The local licensing authority may charge corporate applicants and limited liability companies up to one hundred dollars for the cost of each fingerprint analysis and background investigation undertaken to qualify new officers, directors, stockholders, members, or managers pursuant to the requirements of section 12-47-307 (1); however, no local licensing authority shall collect such a fee if the applicant has already undergone a background investigation by and paid a fee to the state licensing authority.
+- (3) Eighty-five percent of the local license fees provided for in this article and article 46 of this title shall be paid to the department of revenue, which shall transmit said fees to the state treasurer to be credited to the old age pension fund. - (4) (a) Each application for a license provided for in this article and article 46 of this title filed with a local licensing authority must be accompanied by an application fee in an amount determined by the local licensing authority to cover actual and necessary expenses, subject to the following limitations: - (I) For a new license, not to exceed the following: - (A) On or before July 1, 2008, six hundred twenty-five dollars; - (B) After July 1, 2008, and before July 2, 2009, seven hundred fifty dollars; - (C) After July 1, 2009, and before July 2, 2010, eight hundred seventy-five dollars; - (D) After July 2, 2010, one thousand dollars; - (II) For a transfer of location or ownership, not to exceed the following for each: - (A) On or before July 1, 2008, six hundred twenty-five dollars; - (B) After July 1, 2008, seven hundred fifty dollars; - (III) For a renewal of license, not to exceed the following; except that an expired license renewal fee shall not exceed five hundred dollars: - (A) On or before July 1, 2008, seventy-five dollars; - (B) After July 1, 2008, one hundred dollars; - (IV) For a new license or renewal application for an art gallery permit, not to exceed one hundred dollars; - (V) For a transfer of ownership, change of location, and license merger and conversion pursuant to section 12-47-408 (1) (b), not to exceed one thousand dollars. - (b) No fees or charges of any kind, except as provided in this article or article 46 of this title, may be charged by the local licensing authority to the license holder or applicant for the purposes of granting or renewing a license or transferring ownership or location of a license. - (5) The local licensing authority may charge corporate applicants and limited liability companies up to one hundred dollars for the cost of each fingerprint analysis and background investigation undertaken to qualify new officers, directors, stockholders, members, or managers pursuant to the requirements of section 12-47-307 (1); however, no local licensing authority shall collect such a fee if the applicant has already undergone a background investigation by and paid a fee to the state licensing authority.